anas599/Calculator-/README.md

 ### Install

 Install this project with:
+React
 Node js
-Webpack

 ### Usage

 To run the project, execute the following command:

-Clone the Repository to your local machine and open it using Live Server Extension in VS code Make sure to install Webpack npm run build npm start
+Clone the Repository to your local machine and open it using Live Server Extension in VS code Make sure to install React npm i npm run build npm start